Welcome to The Left-Handed Lowdown Newsletter!

 And, in case you want to buy new strings (the strings that come with ukuleles usually aren’t great),

-around.
-Not switching the strings would mean they'd be in a mirror image position (AECG), which would
+strings around.
+Not switching the strings would mean they'd be in a mirror image position (AECG), which would force the

 Have fun playing the ukulele!
 I know I do!